julianbarg/CV/cv.md

 *Dr. Jennifer Robertson, Dr. A. Wren Montgomery*
 --------------------------------------------------------------------------------

-* On SSHRC Insight Development Grant, $49,305 awarded June 2016
+* On SSHRC Insight Development Grant, CAD $49,305 awarded June 2016
 * With Thomas Lyon of Erb Institute, University of Michigan
 * Scraped address and other info on (almost) all Californian wineries & vineyard from varioud websites and assembled them into an interactive dashboard